 The Genesis Coupe was the first attempt for Hyundai to create a RWD sports coupe for the domestic market in South Korea.
-Under the hood initially you’d find a 2.0L Theta II MPi inline-4 engine, as well as an upgraded 3.8L Lambda II RS MPi V6 engine.
+Under the hood, you’d find a 2.0L Theta II MPi inline-4 engine or a 3.8L Lambda II RS MPi V6 engine.
 That second option was upgraded to the GDi model in 2013.

-It was initially envisioned to deliver something that would compete with the likes of the Infiniti G-Series from Nissan’s luxury wing.
-It featured a sleek look, with many comparing it to the likes of the Toyota 86/Subaru BRZ, as well as the Infiniti IPL G. The combination of luxury and sports car feel proved popular and the car was well received by American audiences from its first arrival there in 2009.
+It was initially envisioned to deliver something that would compete with the Infiniti G-Series from Nissan’s luxury wing.
+It featured a sleek look, with many comparing it to the likes of the Toyota 86/Subaru BRZ, as well as the Infiniti IPL G. The combination of luxury and sports car feel proved popular, and the car was well received by American audiences from its first arrival there in 2009.

-Sport suspension also came as a standard feature, which was quite unusual for the time for this price point.
-Buyers could choose from some pretty nice upgrades, including Brembo brakes, a power sunroof, a limited-slip differential, heated front seats and leather interiors.
+Sport suspension also came as a standard feature, which was quite unusual for the time and this price point.
+Buyers could choose from some pretty nice upgrades, including Brembo brakes, a power sunroof, a limited-slip differential, heated front seats, and leather interiors.

-A number of special customized models were made among the first-generation models which did help somewhat in boosting the profile of the Genesis Coupe.
+Several special customized models were included with the first-generation models and helped boost the profile of the Genesis Coupe.
 Perhaps the most notable among these was the RM500 Genesis Coupe, made in 2011 by Rhys Millen Racing.
 This version featured an incredible 5.0L Tau V8 engine outputting a fantastic 450hp.